ansarimohammad/AlightIndiaFoundation/README.md

-# AlightIndiaFoundation
+# 🌱 Alight India Foundation

-Alight India Foundation is an NGO dedicated to improving lives in India through education, healthcare, women empowerment, sustainable livelihoods, environmental conservation, and disaster relief.
-We aim to create a brighter, equitable future for all.
-Contribute via issues, pull requests, or discussions to support our cause.
+**Alight India Foundation** is a non-governmental organization (NGO) dedicated to improving lives across India through **education, healthcare, women empowerment, sustainable livelihoods, environmental conservation, and disaster relief**.

+Our mission is to build a brighter, inclusive, and equitable future for all.

+---

+## 🚀 Project Overview

+This repository contains a simple **HTML, CSS, and JavaScript** based website that represents the mission, vision, and initiatives of Alight India Foundation.

+The project is designed to be:
+- Lightweight and fast
+- Easy to contribute to
+- Beginner-friendly for open-source contributors

+---

+## 🧩 Tech Stack

+- **HTML5** – Structure and content
+- **CSS3** – Styling and responsive layout
+- **JavaScript (Vanilla)** – Interactivity and dynamic behavior

+No external frameworks required.

+---